 It is unknown and uncommon on the Everest Base Camp Trek.
 It is a rare Medical Condition.
 High Altitude Cerebral Oedema is a medical condition of the body and occurs when pressure increases in your brain to breach the capillary walls in the cranium.
 The brain gets less oxygen and accumulation happens in the brain.

 This medical condition is really rare.
 It occurs if you reach the elevation of 6000 meters.
 The patient might slowly fade away into a coma if left untreated.
-Immediate Medical attention should be provided
+Immediate medical attention should be provided

 You should access medical as soon as you see the symptoms of HACE.
 You might lose coordination and stumble while walking if you suffer from HACE.
-If the symptoms worsen upon a time, you should look for airlifting to the nearest medical attention.
+If the symptoms worsen after a time, you should look for airlifting to the nearest medical attention.
 If left untreated, you might also fall into a coma.

 Shortness of breath

 Foam in saliva